einsteinpy/einsteinpy/README.rst

 Inspiration
 -----------

 The whole documentation and code structure is shamelessly inspired by `poliastro`_ .
-We really thank the developers to help us achieve this.
+We really thank the poliastro developers to make this possible.
+EinsteinPy is nothing without it's supporters.

 .. _`poliastro`: https://docs.poliastro.space/